pradyumna-penteai/agent-orchestration/docs/sprint1-agent-orchestrator.md

 - Expand the **Orchestrator Layer** to include a **Planner Agent** alongside the Intent Agent.
   - Planner Agent will handle workflow decisions and delegate tasks across multiple specialized agents.

-- Extend the **Task Agent Layer** by adding multiple specialized agents (e.g., Summarizer, Researcher, Notifier) to support complex multi-agent workflows.
+- Extend the **Task Agent Layer** by adding multiple specialized agents (e.g., RAG, Summarizer, Researcher, Notifier) to support complex multi-agent workflows.

 - Implement enhanced **agent-to-agent (A2A) communication** protocols for flexible, dynamic orchestration.

 - Incorporate advanced features such as:
   - Parallel and sequential task execution.
   - Fault tolerance, retries, and human-in-the-loop intervention.
-  - Comprehensive multi-tenant tenant context propagation and isolation.

 ---